mubarek1234/CLNDR/README.md

 # CLNDR
-CSE 110 project.
 A web app that allows people to create and host events at UCSD, built using Firebase, Express, and React.

 ## Important note:
 Everytime you `git pull` new code, make sure to run `npm install` to pull any new dependencies.